asche1/PyCrystalField/README.md

 Please cite   A. Scheie, "PyCrystalField" https://github.com/asche1/PyCrystalField (2018).

+### Update (Mar.
+13, 2020) to version 2.1

+Added importCIF function which imports a crystal structure from a .cif file, orients the axes along the appropriate symmetry-defined directions, and calculates a point charge model.
+It returns a Ligands object and a CFLevels object for further adjustments or fitting.

 ### Update (Dec.
 19, 2019) to version 2.0

 Optimized the PyCrystalField neutron spectrum function for the effective J basis so that it runs over an order of magnitude faster.
 Fits that previously took 40 minutes now take 4 minutes.